2021 Spring Newsletter

 Karen Booth – Hoodsport

-The Port’s surveillance system films the waterfront park, dock, parking area, shed, office and public restrooms, it tremendously helps with monitoring theft, dumping of household garbage and unsavory activities in and around the port properties.
+The Port’s surveillance system monitors activities at the waterfront park, dock, parking area, shed, office and public restrooms in and around port properties.

-The Hoodsport Trail Park and the Hoodsport Hills Disc Golf course is temporarily closed while hazard trees are being removed then will be reopened to the Public.
+The Hoodsport Trail Park and the Hoodsport Hills Disc Golf course are open to the Public.
 The Port of Hoodsport, in partnership with the Mason County Disc Golf Association completed Phase II of the disc golf course which is open to the public.
-Shelton Disc Golf club coordinates disc golf clinics and tournaments at the 9 hole disc golf course at the upper Hoodsport Trail Park that values the natural aesthetics of the 20 acre side of the 80-acre park; attracting both professional & amateur disc golfers.
-The Hoodsport Hills Disc Golf course crew developed Phase II, which is the family friendly beginner’s disc golf course on the level 20 acres situated on the South side of State Rt 119 parallel to the Lake Cushman Golf Course.
-The disc golfers have had fantastic success with the design.
+Shelton Disc Golf club coordinates disc golf clinics and tournaments at the 9 hole disc golf course.
+The course is in a beautiful setting emphasizing the natural aesthetics of the 20 acre side of the 80-acre park; attracting both professional & amateur disc golfers.
+The Hoodsport Hills Disc Golf course crew developed Phase II, a “family friendly” beginner’s disc golf course on the level 20 acres situated on the South side of State Rt 119 parallel to the Lake Cushman Golf Course.
+The disc golf designers have had fantastic success with the design.
 Both the upper- and lower-disc golf courses were designed and developed with Volunteer labor from the disc golf community who will maintain the quality and safety of both courses throughout their life.
-The upper course will minimize interface with existing hiking trails allowing hikers to also enjoy hiking the disc golf course and trail park.
-The Port provides project materials such as the disc baskets, T pads, gravel, bark and portable restrooms.
+The course minimizes interface with existing hiking trails allowing hikers to also enjoy hiking the disc golf course and trail park.
+The Port provides project materials such as the disc baskets, T pads, gravel, picnic area and portable restrooms.
 The Timberland library has partnered with the Port at the Hoodsport Trail Park to create a story book trail.
 Be sure to take the family to read the current story on the trail.

 “Overnight” moorage is available at the Port of Hoodsport’s Marina dock on a first come first served basis, no reservations, fees are $10. p/night and stays are limited to 24 hours at a time.
 Be sure to check the Washington Department of Fish and Wildlife website for fishing & harvesting dates, times & warnings.
 (In 2015 The Washington State Dept of Health closed most of Hood Canal to recreational shellfish (oysters, clams, mussels) harvest.
 This was due to the detection of a marine biotoxin, paralytic shellfish poison (PSP) which can be deadly and cannot be removed by cooking.
-Each and every time you harvest, Everyone is encouraged to check with the marine biotoxin hotline at 1-800-562-5632 or go to the website of the Washington Department of Fish and Wildlife at www.doh.wa.gov/shellfishsafety.htm for more information.)
+Each and every time you harvest, Everyone needs to check the marine biotoxin hotline at 1-800-562-5632 or go to the website of the Washington Department of Fish and Wildlife at www.doh.wa.gov/shellfishsafety.htm for more information.)